 Where can I find more Chemistry YouTube Channels?

 On Google, search for site:youtube.com Chemistry Channel.
 This way you can find more channels as per your needs.
 You can also change the keyword the get more refined results.
 Furthermore, you can search on Reddit for more user-based inputs.

 I have a Chemistry YouTube channel.
 Can you list it?

 Sure.
-Just quote your channel name or URL in the comments — I will look into it and add that to the list.
+Just quote your channel name or URL in my contact form — I will look into it and add that to the list.

 Do you offer chemistry notes?

 Yes.
 I have written some great articles about Chemistry.
-Check that here.
+Check those here.

 YouTube is no longer a platform meant solely for entertainment.
 Brilliant scientists from various disciplines of natural science have taken up the initiative to help struggling students and promote science education in society.
 Apart from presenting complicated concepts in simplified form, many of these channels also seek to attract the attention of bright young minds by introducing them to the most spectacular wonders of science.
 That doesn’t have to be something big – even an ammonium dichromate volcano can be a great place to start.

 The list of the best chemistry YouTube channels that I have presented here, although not definitive, presents some of the best channels found on YouTube today.

 This list is for everyone.
 Even if you are not a Chemistry student or teacher, you will still find these channels binge-worthy due to their interactive content.